dvirbd/challenge-shifts/AI_AGENT_GUIDE.md

-# AI Agent Guide — Challenge Shifts
+# AI Agent Guide — OCC Shift Calendar

 This file explains the project for future AI agents or developers editing it.

 ## Project Purpose

-This is a single-file Hebrew RTL web app for manually entering Challenge Airlines IL work shifts, opening individual shifts in Google Calendar event creation, and exporting all selected shifts as an `.ics` calendar file.
+This is a single-file Hebrew RTL web app for manually entering OCC shifts, opening individual shifts in Google Calendar event creation, and exporting all selected shifts as an `.ics` calendar file.

+The app is for OCC shift entry only.
+Keep the guide and public/user-facing documentation generic unless a specific operational detail is technically required by the app itself.

 The app is designed for a user who receives monthly shift schedules and wants to quickly mark shifts on a calendar grid, then import them into Google Calendar or another calendar app.